-A newly hired employee shall be on probation for a period of four (4) months worked from the date of hiring.
+A newly hired employee will be on probation for a period of six (6) four (4) months worked from the date of hiring.
 The probationary period may be extended by mutual agreement.
-During the probationary period, the employee shall be entitled to all rights and benefits of this Agreement.
+During the probationary period, the employee will be entitled to all rights and benefits of this Agreement.

 A temporary hire, in excess of three (3) months, will have a probationary period of three (3) months.
-If the above-noted employee is subsequently hired as a regular employee in the same position, the employee shall serve an additional one (1) month probation.
+If the above-noted employee is subsequently hired as a regular employee in the same position, the employee will serve an additional three (3) one (1) months' probation.
 The probationary period may be extended by mutual agreement.